chetana14/chetana.github.io/index.md

 ---
 [Classify Song Genres from Audio Data]
 <p>Over the past few years, streaming services have looked into means of categorizing music to allow for personalized recommendations.
-This project utilizes machine learning methods, such as decision trees and logistic regression in Python to classify songs into genres.<p>
+This project utilizes machine learning methods, such as decision trees and logistic regression in Python to classify songs into genres.</p>

 ---